sami-chaaban/Tracy/README.md

 1. Click **`Load Movie`** (also in the **Load** menu)
 2. Choose any single- or multi-channel movie (.tif format)
 3. If the pixel size and frame interval could not be loaded from the metadata, you will be prompted to enter them
+4. Click and drag using the middle button to pan (or Ctrl + left click / Cmd + left click) and middle wheel scroll to zoom
-4. Once loaded, toggle between channels with the number keys
+5. Once loaded, toggle between channels with the number keys
-5. Use the **`M`** shortcut to show/hide the maximum projection
+6. Use the **`M`** shortcut to show/hide the maximum projection
-6. Adjust the contrast using the contrast slider
+7. Adjust the contrast using the contrast slider

 ### Browse spots<a name="browsespots"></a>